What Should I Expect?

 The ordinance of Communion is typically observed on the first Sunday of the month in the morning service.
 The ordinance of Baptism is observed as the opportunity arises.

-Fellowship Time
+Fellowship TimeDSC_0003

 Following our service, a time of light refreshment is provided in the foyer.
 Points of the sermon may be discussed, or catching up on events of the past week.
-We believe it is important to be intentional about the unity of believers, and these times allow relationships to be nurtured and developed in meaningful ways.
+We belDSCN6752ieve it is important to be intentional about the unity of believers, and these times allow relationships to be nurtured and developed in meaningful ways.

 Sunday School/Bible Study Hour